-The University of Plymouth is working with a pioneering technology business to develop a revolutionary means of gathering data about the marine environment.
+The University of Plymouth is working with a pioneering technology company to develop a revolutionary means of gathering data about the marine environment.
 The company HydroSurv is developing a range of uncrewed vessels and innovative data capture services that can provide unrivalled and simultaneous surveys of the seabed.
 However, its partnership with the University has enabled HydroSurv to validate an approach using multiple uncrewed vessels to carry out surveys controlled from a single support craft.

 The system was tested within the Smart Sound Plymouth offshore proving area using the company’s own autonomous technology and USV CETUS, a C-Worker 4 uncrewed surface vessel owned by the University.
 This platform is part-funded by the European Regional Development Fund (ERDF) as part of the University’s participation in the Marine Business Technology Centre (MBTC) project.